A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech: Related Work

-The teacher model $\theta_T^{k}$ is updated according to one of the following two Teacher Update Protocols (TUPs): \begin{itemize}[leftmargin=*,itemsep=0pt] \item{\bf Static teacher}: The teacher model is not updated during the training of the student model. \item{\bf Exponentially moving average teacher}: For each epoch, the teacher model is replaced by the weighted sum of the latest student model and the current teacher model, i.e., $\theta_T^{k+1}=\gamma \theta_S^{k}+(1-\gamma)\theta_T^{k}$, where $\gamma = 0.005$. \end{itemize}
+The teacher model $\Theta_T^{k}$ is updated according to one of the following Teacher Update Protocols (TUPs): \begin{itemize}[leftmargin=*,itemsep=0pt] \item{\bf Static teacher}: The teacher model is not updated during the training of the student model. \item{\bf Exponentially moving average teacher}: For each epoch, the teacher model is replaced by the weighted sum of the latest student model and the current teacher model, i.e., $\Theta_T^{k+1}=\gamma \Theta_S^{k}+(1-\gamma)\Theta_T^{k}$, where $\gamma = 0.005$. \item{\bf Sequentially updated}: The teacher model is replaced by the latest student model every $K$ epochs.
+However, we do not consider this protocol our TUP because the results are worse than the baseline in the task of VoiceBank-DEMAND. \end{itemize}